2 Venetian employees shot, one fatally, at Las Vegas park

 The victims were taken to Sunrise Hospital and Medical Center, where the woman, who was in her 50s, died.
 The man was in critical condition late Sunday.
 One of them was a Venetian executive, police said.

-“We can confirm there was an incident this evening at Sunset Park involving our team members,” the Las Vegas Sands, which operates the Venetian, said in a statement.
+“We can confirm there was an incident this evening at Sunset Park involving our team members,” the Las Vegas Sands Corp., which operates the Venetian, said in a statement.
 “The Venetian team is working closely with Las Vegas Metro on the investigation.”

 Police identified the shooting suspect as Anthony Wrobel, 42, also an employee.
 He is described as white and about 5-foot-9 and 197 pounds.